ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/zelda3/multiworld_en.md

 3. Click on the Tools menu and click on **Lua Console**
 4. Click the button to open a new Lua script.
 5. Select the `sniConnector.lua` file you downloaded above
+     - Z3Client users should download `sniConnector.lua` from the client download page
+     - LttPClient users should look in their Archipelago folder for `/sni/Connector.lua`

 #### With hardware
 This guide assumes you have downloaded the correct firmware for your device.
 If you have not